 Traditional educational experiences are only part of the Honors Program at USD - there is a vibrant and energetic student community outside the classroom too.

-One of the most popular parts of the Honors Program is the Honors floor, an entire floor in Beede Hall reserved for first-year Honors students.
-By indicating your preference to live on the Honors floor on your university housing application, you'll be joining your fellow Honors students in what is traditionally one of the most active, energetic, lively student communities on campus.
+One of the most popular parts of the Honors Program is the Honors Floors, a section of Beede Hall reserved for first-year Honors students.
+You'll be joining your fellow Honors students in what is traditionally one of the most active, energetic and lively student communities on campus.

 The Honors Association (HA) is the student organization on campus affiliated with the Honors Program.
 HA membership is made up of - and led by - Honors students who plan academic, service, and social events each semester.
 All Honors students are considered members of HA and are invited to the group's monthly meetings where they plan events like game and movie nights, BBQs, service projects, speakers, and faculty appreciation activities.

 The Honors Lounge